Unosquare-CoE-JavaScript/arleth-vargas/Module 1.4/Introduction.md

 We have **initialState** that is the default state when it first starts, then the **update state** that is the one in charge to run a function in case something changes, and finally we have the **reset state** in charge to set the state to its iniitial state.
 Side effects are used to make changes after reset is applied.

+## The state reducer pattern

+> A reducer is a function but has an special array that takes the state and action and return a new stated based on that action.

+So, we can have an internal state that can be managed by the value that we are passing in the components and return a new state.
+Reducer receives state and action and based of the type we can return a different state and change the behavior.
+Dispatch, ehrn we cal;l iut we pass an object and it rpresents an action, the mos important in thi case is the **Type**, it gors to the reducer and then we use **case** to define the next action.